basilm4r0/digital-archive/README.md

 Then restart the nginx server with `sudo service nginx restart`, the Omeka S instance should now be accessible from the outside world directly.

+NB: for https configuration, the following process can be followed https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal

 ### Add Ontology Terms

 In the admin panel -> Vocabularies -> Import new vocabulary.